ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Within the issue transaction, this statement creates a new commercial paper in memory using the CommercialPaper class with the supplied transaction inputs.
-Examine the buy and redeem transactions to see how they similarly use this class below
+Examine the buy and redeem transactions to see how they similarly use this class

     // create an instance of the paper let paper = CommercialPaper.createInstance(issuer, paperNumber, issueDateTime, maturityDateTime, faceValue);